What Is Trauma Dumping? Examples, Signs, and Effects

 Treatment for Young Adult Trauma

-At Newport Institute, our team of clinical experts support young adults to heal trauma using evidence-based approaches.
+At Newport Institute, our team of clinical experts support young adults to heal trauma using evidence-based trauma therapy modalities.
 EMDR and Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) are proven to be effective in creating sustainable, long-term recovery from the effects of trauma.
-Contact us today to learn more about our specialized approach to young adult trauma.

 Frequently Asked Questions About Trauma Dumping